dojo/dojo.io/site/source/tutorials/1040_dojo1_dijits/index.md

 {% task 'Update the `dojo build` configuration.' %}

-Dojo 1 and Dijits at runtime are considered _external_ dependencies for the Dojo 2 build system.
+Dojo 1 and Dijits at run-time are considered _external_ dependencies for the Dojo 2 build system.
 We need to supply information to the `dojo build` CLI command to include our external dependencies as part of our build.
-The way we provide additional configuration information to the Dojo 2 CLI is via a `.dojorc` file in the root of our project.
-The file is a JSON file, where configuration can be provided to each command.
+We provide additional configuration information to the Dojo 2 CLI via `.dojorc` in the root of our project.  `.dojorc` is formatted as a JSON file and configuration can be provided to each CLI command.

 {% instruction 'Create a `.dojorc` with the following content:' %}

 {% include_codefile 'demo/finished/biz-e-corp/.dojorc' %}

-In this case we have declared four external dependencies which will be copied as an external dependency during our build.
-In addition some of those dependencies will be injected (loaded) into our bundle.
-The first one is a configuration file for the Dojo 1 loader (which we haven't created yet).
-The second one includes the `dojo` package and loads the Dojo 1 AMD loader which will then subsequently load the other Dojo 1 modules that are requested.
+ To support Dojo 1 Dijits we have declared four external dependencies which will be copied during our build.
+Additionally, some of those dependencies will be injected (loaded) into our bundle.
+The first dependency provides configuration for the Dojo 1 loader (which we will create later).
+The second dependency includes the `dojo` package and loads the Dojo 1 AMD loader which will then subsequently load the other Dojo 1 modules that are requested.
+The third dependency is `dijit`, which are our Dojo 1 Dijits.
 The final dependency is a modern flat theme for Dojo 1 Dijits.
-We are injecting the _root_ CSS file into our application bundle as well, which will ensure the CSS is loaded an available at run time.
+We are injecting the _root_ CSS into our application bundle as well, which will ensure the CSS is loaded an available at run time.

 {% task 'Update the `tsconfig.json` configuration.' %}

 In order for us to integrate the TypeScript typings, we need to adjust two sections of our `tsconfig.json`.

-{% instruction 'Add `scripthost` to `lib` section of `tsconfig.json`:' %}
+{% instruction 'Add `scripthost` to the `lib` section of `tsconfig.json`:' %}

 {% include_codefile 'demo/finished/biz-e-corp/tsconfig.json' lines:6-14 %}

 Some of the Dojo 1 typings reference typings from this library.

-{% instruction 'Add the Dijit module typings to `include` section of `tsconfig.json`:' %}
+{% instruction 'Add the Dijit module typings to the `include` section of `tsconfig.json`:' %}

 {% include_codefile 'demo/finished/biz-e-corp/tsconfig.json' lines:27-31 %}

+{% aside 'Information' %}
+If you are using your own custom Dijits, you should add your own TypeScript typings to the project.
+The [`dojo/typings`](https://github.com/dojo/typings/) can provide you examples of how you might want to accomplish this.
+{% endaside %}

-By adding the modules to the scope of the TypeScript compiler, we should be able to have typing information when attempting to import various Dijit modules.
+By adding the modules to the scope of the TypeScript transpiler, we should have typing information available when attempting to import various Dijit modules.

 {% section %}